-Budgeted cost: £ 2,845
+Budgeted cost: £ 7,476

 Activity Evidence that supports this approach Challenge number(s) addressed Designated teacher time and training to support our CLA children DFE guidance on the importance of the designated teacher role, especially having this role as part of the leadership team.
-Half of our pupils who qualify for PPG funding are PLAC or CLA.
+A high proportion of our pupils who qualify for PPG funding are PLAC or CLA.
 2,3